lengguangzhishen/AndroidViewPicker/README.md

 the application of IOC in Android

-the usage of fragment:
+the usage of Fragment:
-  1. init
+  1. init:bind Fragment with ViewPicker

     @Nullable
     @Override
     public View onCreateView(LayoutInflater inflater, @Nullable ViewGroup container, @Nullable Bundle savedInstanceState) {